jeff-hykin/berkeley_pacman/documentation/setup.md

 - some example commands: `python autograder.py`, `python pacman.py`, `python pacman.py --help`.
 You can also look at `./commmands/project/pacman_examples` to see different options for arguments.

-# Project Environment / Automated Setup
+# Project Environment (Alternative to Manual Setup)

 ### If you're an Experienced/Senior Dev